Colorado State Capitol building in Denver aerial view

 Best places to stop between Santa Fe and Denver

-You may be tempted not to take an overnight break, given the relatively short driving time.
+You may be tempted not to take an overnight break, given the relatively short driving time on this road trip from Santa Fe to Denver.
 But when you have so many of the most picturesque and historical cities offering awe-inspiring views to discover, staying at these incredible locations is almost non-negotiable.

 A relaxing sanctuary in charming Pagosa Springs

-Situated at a convenient halfway distance between Santa Fe and Breckenridge, Pagosa Springs is an ideal overnight stop on The Breckenridge Route.
+Situated at a convenient halfway distance between Santa Fe and Breckenridge, Pagosa Springs is an ideal overnight stop on The Breckenridge Route on the Santa Fe to Denver road trip.
 Known for its healing hot water springs, this mountain town is on the San Juan River and surrounded by the San Juan National Forest.

 With over 20 different pools of varying temperatures, you can find your ‘Goldilocks' zone and relax in the healing waters while enjoying the beautiful views of the San Juan Mountains.